slackprogrammer/practical-opencv/README.md

 practical-opencv
 ================

-The code of book 'Practical Opencv'
+This is the code of book "Practical Opencv"